Print guide

 Paper and printer settings

 For a keepsake strip, 4×6 in or A6 photo paper is a practical starting point when your strip is narrow and tall.
-Wider layouts such as square 2×2 or wide strips may fit 5×7 in, A5, or letter-size cardstock better.
+Horizontal strips may fit 5×7 in, A5, or letter-size cardstock better.

 In the print dialog, choose actual size or 100% scaling.
 Fit-to-page shrinks the strip and makes frame sizes inconsistent.
 Turn off excessive sharpening if your driver adds it—JPEG exports are already sharpened for screen viewing.